Epiroc’s financial risk management is centralized to benefit economies of scale, to ensure good internal control and to facilitate monitoring of risk.

 Debt is primarily raised by the parent company Epiroc AB and transferred to subsidiaries as internal loans or capital injections.
 Financing is also undertaken locally, in countries which there are legal restrictions preventing financing through Group companies.

-A revolving credit facility (RCF), of MSEK 4 000 (maturity 2025), is available to be used for general corporate purposes and as a backup facility.
+On April 10, 2024 Epiroc AB entered into a revolving credit facility (RCF), of MSEK 4 000 with maturity in 2029, to refinance the previous existing facility.
 The participating banks in the credit facility are Bank of China, Citibank, Danske Bank, Deutsche Bank, Nordea, Skandinaviska Enskilda Banken, Standard Chartered Bank, and Svenska Handelsbanken.
 The Group also has a Swedish commercial paper program available, with a framework amount of MSEK 2 000.
-By the end of September, the Group has utilized MSEK 1 050.

 Green Bond framework